 - Ensure Chrome is running with minimal overhead - close all unnecessary tabs/applications and make sure you're plugged into a power source.

 - If you're using a larger monitor, you will see some quality loss in your recordings.
-To combat this change your monitor resolution to match the 1280x720 pixels guideline.
+To combat this, you can change your monitor resolution to match the 1280x720 pixels guideline.

 Recording quality on the Loom Desktop App 🖥

-Loom Pro users will have access to record in 1080p up to 4k.
-Loom Basic users will can record up to 720p.
+Loom Pro customers will have access to record in different resolutions using the Loom desktop app.
+From 360p to 4K, you can select the recording quality that best suits your needs.
+Loom Basic users can only record up to 720p.

-Loom will default to the resolution best suited to your device and connection.
-You can select this from the drop-down manually, as shown below.
-However, if you select 4K but your monitor is on a lower resolution, Loom will automatically adjust your recording to the highest quality available to you.
+Please note, Loom will default to the resolution best suited to your device and connection.
+You can still manually select a different resolution from the drop-down menu, as shown below.
+However, if you select 4K but your monitor does not support 4K, Loom will automatically adjust your recording to the highest quality available to you.

 For example, if you are recording a video on a monitor with a 1080p resolution, the Loom app will record at 1080p as well.